articlaus/TicketService/README.md

 - mvn package exec:java

 ****************
-By default the Program is starting with 5x5 venue with 10 seconds to hold ticket.
+By default the Program is starting with 5x5 venue with 20 seconds to hold ticket.

+Load testing class is using 50x50 venue to test high load scenarios.